pete-the-programmer/FCards/_chapters/ch08-combining.md

 ---
-title: Taking from the deck
+slug: Taking from the deck
 concept: Combining into world view
-layout: default
+chapter: "08"
 ---
 ## Taking card from the deck when picking up a card
 You may have noticed in [chapter 6]({% link _chapters/ch06-functions.md %}) that when we took a card, that top card was still in the deck.
 The function returned a new updated hand but nothing else changed.